Tag Archive for: Maieutics

 • 148 spots for PASS, LAS, and bridge programs .
 70% of these 148 spots are reserved for PASS students.

-Update as of April 7, 2021: One additional spot is available in the medical program, allocated to the PASS.
+Update as of April 7, 2021: One additional spot is available in medicine, allocated to the PASS.

 • Regarding repeating the PASS

-Students are not permitted to repeat the PASS course.
+Students are not allowed to repeat the PASS program.

-However, you can apply again for the MMOP program during your second or third year of the LAS program if you have the required ECTS credits.
+However, you can apply for the MMOP program a second time during LAS 2 or LAS 3 if you have the required ECTS credits.

 • Regarding the success rate for PASS students transitioning to the MEDICINE program